 - Within seven (7) days of the failure of conciliation or a finding of no violation, whichever occurs first, the complainant may file a written request for hearing with the Affirmative Action/EEO Officer.
 If the subject of the complaint is the Affirmative Action/EEO Officer, then the complainant may file a written request for hearing with the Title IX/Gender Equity Coordinator who will then serve in the role of the Affirmative Action/EEO Officer for this formal complaint procedure.
 Failure to meet this time requirement will cause the dismissal with prejudice of the complaint.

 - The written complaint shall be a clear, concise statement indicating the issues involved, the date the incident or violation took place and the relief sought.

-- Within seven (7) days of the receipt of the written request for hearing, the Affirmative Action/EEO Officer shall forward a copy to the respondent(s) and the Vice President of Human Resources.
+- Within seven (7) days of the receipt of the written request for hearing, the Affirmative Action/EEO Officer shall forward a copy to the respondent(s) and the Vice President of Administrative Services.

-- Within seven (7) days of the receipt of the written complaint, the Vice President of Human Resources shall schedule such meeting(s) with complainant, the respondent, and the Affirmative Action/EEO Officer as are necessary to hear the complaint.
-The Vice President of Human Resources shall return a written answer to the complainant within seven (7) days.
+- Within seven (7) days of the receipt of the written complaint, the Vice President of Administrative Services shall schedule such meeting(s) with complainant, the respondent, and the Affirmative Action/EEO Officer as are necessary to hear the complaint.
+The Vice President of Administrative Services shall return a written answer to the complainant within seven (7) days.